MackerelGray/chirp-bark-hey/writings/jude/fallen-angel.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Hey, Angel, Did It Hurt When You Fell From Heaven?
+## Hey, Angel, Did It Hurt When You Fell From Heaven?

 *Written by Jude Rook-Machina on July 10th, 2024.*